Dave Brubeck

-Brubeck's style ranged from refined to bombastic, reflecting both his mother's classical training and his own improvizational skills.
+Brubeck's style ranged from refined to bombastic, reflecting both his mother's classical training and his own improvisational skills.
 He expressed elements of atonality and fugue.
 Brubeck, with Desmond, used elements of West Coast jazz near the height of its popularity, combining them with the unorthodox time signatures seen in Time Out.
 Like many of his contemporaries, Brubeck played into the style of the French composer Darius Milhaud, especially his earlier works, including "Serenade Suite" and "Playland-At-The-Beach".
 Brubeck's fusion of classical music and jazz would come to be known as "third stream", although Brubeck's use of third stream would predate the coining of the term.
-John Fordham of The Guardian commented: "Brubeck's real achievement was to blend European compositional ideas, very demanding rhythmic structures, jazz song-forms and improvisation in expressive and accessible ways."
+John Fordham of The Guardian commented: "Brubeck's real achievement was to blend European compositional ideas, very demanding rhythmic structures, jazz song-forms, and improvisation in expressive and accessible ways."

 Brubeck was the recipient of several music awards and honors throughout his lifetime.
 In 1996, Brubeck received a Grammy Lifetime Achievement Award.
 In 2008, Brubeck was inducted into the California Hall of Fame, and a year later, he was given an honorary Doctor of Music degree from Berklee College of Music.
 Brubeck's 1959 album Time Out was added to the Library of Congress' National Recording Registry in 2005.
 Noted as "one of Jazz's first pop stars" by the Los Angeles Times, Brubeck rejected his fame, and felt uncomfortable with Time magazine featuring him on the cover before Duke Ellington.